 Cheap campsites in the car park for self-contained campers only.
 Each night costs $20 per site but includes a $10 voucher for the bar.
-Toilets and showers are available when RSL club is open.
+Toilets and showers are available when the RSL club is open.
 Showers cost an additional $2.
-No power or water available.
+No power or water is available.

 Campsite at Cape Raoul Trail Head